sayank02/ComputerGraphicsLab/README.md

 3. Set Environment Variables: Ensure that all necessary environment variables are correctly set.
 This step is crucial for the proper functioning of the programs.

 4. Compile the Programs: Use the provided scripts or instructions to compile the graphics programs.
-This typically involves using a compiler like GCC or Clang.
+This typically involves using a compiler like GCC or Clang(In our case it's GCC).

 5. Run the Programs: Once compiled, you can run the programs to see the graphics in action.
 Make sure to test each program to ensure everything is working correctly.